Cap-go/capacitor-data-storage-sqlite/readme.md

 This release of the plugin includes the Native IOS code (Objective-C/Swift),the Native Android code (Java) and the Web code (Typescript) using Capacitor v1.2.1

 ## Dependencies
-The IOS code is based on SQLite.swift as wrapper for SQLite, the Web code has been implemented with localforage  as wrapper for indexDB.
+The IOS  and Android codes are using SQLCipher allowing for database encryption, the Web code has been implemented with localforage  as wrapper for indexDB.